FedericoPonzi/BillionTriplesDataset/README.md

 Pratically speaking, for a small k value we should consider the first implementation, which requires k*number_of_nodes iterations.
 For this implementation, I've choosen the first implementation

+# 5 - Compute the percentage of triples with empty context, the percentage of triples whose subject is
+      a blank node, and the percentage of triples whose object is a blank node In order to do this count, first we need to know if a node it's a blank node.
+In order to do this, I've added a couple of utility function inside RDFStatment.
+A blank node, it's a node which looks like this:

+    _:genid7xxhttpx3Ax2Fx2Fwwwx2Erdfaboutx2Ecomx2Fsparqlx3Fqueryx3DDESCRIBEx2Bx253chttpx3Ax2Fx2Fwwwx2Erdfaboutx2Ecomx2Frdfx2Fusgovx2Fcongressx2F106x2Fbillsx2Fh819x253e

 The interesting thing is that they starts with "_:", so we can find them using this pattern.